Lonette McKee

-Lonette Rita McKee (born July 22, 1954) is an American actress.
-She is best known for her role as Sister Williams in the original 1976 musical-drama film Sparkle.
-McKee also had notable roles in such movies as The Cotton Club, Jungle Fever, ATL and Honey.
+Lonette Rita McKee (born July 22, 1954) is an American actress and singer.
+She made her big screen debut starring as Sister Williams in the original 1976 musical-drama film Sparkle.
+McKee later appeared in films Which Way Is Up?
+(1977), The Cotton Club (1984), Brewster's Millions (1985), Round Midnight (1986), Gardens of Stone (1987), Jungle Fever (1991), Malcolm X (1992), Men of Honor (2000), Honey (2003) and ATL (2006).

-Biography
+McKee became the first African American to play the coveted role of Julie and received critical acclaim for her performance in Broadway musical Show Boat in 1983, for which she received a Tony Award nomination for Best Actress in a Musical.
+She also starred in The First and played Billie Holiday in Lady Day at Emerson's Bar and Grill.
+McKee also received three Drama Desk and three NAACP Image Awards nominations during her career.

 Early life and education

 Born in Detroit, Michigan, McKee was the second of three daughters of Dorothy McKee, of Swedish descent, and Lonnie McKee, an African American bricklayer and auto manufacturer employee.
-McKee's older sister, Katherine "Kathy" McKee, is also an actress and performer.
+Lonette's mother was Scandinavian American.
+McKee's older sister, Kathrine "Kathy" McKee, is also an actress and performer.
 McKee attended St Martin De Porres High School, but dropped out after her freshman year, moving to Los Angeles, California, to live with her older sister.
+As a young girl Lonette performed at record hops, dances, and small night clubs in her hometown of Detroit with help from her mother.

 Career

-McKee's career began in the music business in Detroit as a child prodigy, where she started writing music/lyrics, singing, playing keyboards and performing at the age of seven.
-In 1968, McKee, then aged 14, recorded her first record entitled "Don't Worry About It".
+McKee's career began in the music business in Detroit as a child prodigy, where she started writing music and lyrics, singing, playing keyboards, and performing at the age of seven.
+In 1968, McKee, then aged 14, recorded her first record titled "Stop!
+(Don't Worry About It)".
 It became an instant regional pop/R&B hit.
 McKee wrote the title song for the film Quadroon, in which her sister Katherine McKee starred, when she was fifteen.

+Several years later, McKee was launched to stardom with her critically acclaimed performance in the hit 1976 musical drama film Sparkle.
+McKee's career further took off throughout the mid 1970s to late 1980s, with her starring alongside comedy superstar Richard Pryor in the 1977 comedy film Which Way Is Up?, and in the 1985 comedy film Brewster's Millions.
+During this period, McKee played as an African American woman passing as white in both Julie Dash's 1982 short film, Illusions and in Francis Ford Coppola's 1984 musical crime drama The Cotton Club.